edszen/transcription_app_project/README.md

    - Display timestamps alongside the transcribed text indicating when each section was spoken.

 2. **Improve Speaker Recognition**:
-   -Improve the automatic detection and label different speakers in the transcript (e.g., "Speaker 1", "Speaker 2").
+   - Improve the automatic detection and label different speakers in the transcript (e.g., "Speaker 1", "Speaker 2").
    - Enhance the current speaker differentiation system for more accurate results.

 3. **Summarization**: